Swearing kids, a shitty thing to care too much about

 And it’s not like they’re running around giving swearing lessons to friends.
 Although that does sound like a great business opportunity.

-One response to “Swearing kids, a shitty thing to care too much about”
+2 responses to “Swearing kids, a shitty thing to care too much about”